real time web analytics

 3 Ways to Get On-Premise OpenText Systems to the Cloud

-Moving OpenText software infrastructure to the cloud is a complex process and often hinders the development of a company.
+Moving OpenText software to the cloud is a complex process and often hinders the development of a company.

 There are many companies that fail to make the leap to the cloud and instead continue to rely on their proven on-premise hosted solution environments to do business.